Peggy Shippen: After the Revolution

-Hostilities appeared to be winding down in North America after Cornwallis' surrender at Yorktown in October 1781, and the Arnolds left for London on December 15, 1781—including their second child James Robertson (born in August)—arriving January 22, 1782.
+Hostilities appeared to be winding down in North America after Cornwallis' surrender at Yorktown in October 1781, and the Arnolds left for London on December 15, 1781—including their second child, James Robertson (born in August)—arriving January 22, 1782.

-Peggy was initially welcomed warmly in England, as was her husband; she was presented at court to the queen on February 10, 1782 by Lady Amherst.
+Peggy was initially welcomed warmly in Great Britain, as was her husband; she was presented at English court to the queen on February 10, 1782, by Lady Amherst.
 Queen Charlotte awarded her an annuity of 100 pound sterling for the maintenance of her children, including those not yet born.
 King George III also presented her with £350 "obtained for her services, which were meritorious".
 A girl (Margaret) and a boy (George), born in 1783 and 1784 respectively, died in infancy while the Arnolds lived in London.

-Arnold left for a business opportunity in 1784 and sent to Connecticut for his three sons Benedict, Richard, and Henry (by his first wife) to join him in Saint John, New Brunswick.
-During Arnold's stay in New Brunswick, Peggy Shippen Arnold gave birth to their third surviving child Sophia Matilda Arnold, while her husband may have fathered an illegitimate child (John Sage) in New Brunswick.
-Peggy sailed to Saint John to join her husband in 1787, leaving her two older sons with a private family in London; in New Brunswick, Peggy gave birth to son George in 1787; their last child William Fitch was born in 1794 after their return to London.
+Arnold left for a business opportunity in 1784 and sent to Connecticut for his three sons, Benedict, Richard, and Henry (by his first wife) to join him in Saint John, New Brunswick.
+During Arnold's stay in New Brunswick, Peggy Shippen Arnold gave birth to their third surviving child, Sophia Matilda Arnold, while her husband may have fathered an illegitimate child (John Sage) in New Brunswick.
+Peggy sailed to Saint John to join her husband in 1787, leaving her two older sons with a private family in London; in New Brunswick, Peggy gave birth to her son George in 1787; their last child, William Fitch, was born in 1794 after their return to London.

 In 1789, she returned briefly to Philadelphia, accompanied by her infant son George and a maid, to visit with her parents and family.
-She was treated coldly by Philadelphians in spite of her father's considerable influence.
-Peggy sailed back to New Brunswick with young George in the spring of 1790, and from there returned to England with Arnold in late December 1791.
+She was treated coldly by Philadelphians despite her father's considerable influence.
+Peggy sailed back to New Brunswick with young George in the spring of 1790, and from there returned to the United Kingdom with Arnold in late December 1791.
 Their departure was unhappy, with mobs gathering on their property to protest against them and calling them "traitors".

 After Arnold died in 1801, Peggy auctioned the contents of their home, the home itself, and many of her personal possessions to pay off his debts.
 She died in London in 1804, reportedly of cancer, and was buried with her husband at St. Mary's Church in Battersea on August 25, 1804.